mariahelenanoren/react-app/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## API key

+This project uses the API [Spoonacular](https://spoonacular.com/food-api).
+To be able to run the application you need to get you own API key from their website.
+You then create a function component in `src/components` called `ApiKey.jsx` which returns you personal API key as a string in the format `const key = "apiKey=90234790v340292dfiof"`.

+After this the application should run without trouble.

 ## Available Scripts